-Table of Contents
+Contents

+1 Abstract

+2 Introduction

+3 Methods

+3.1 Otolith sampling in 2011/12

+3.2 Direct ageing for 2010/11

+3.3 Age distribution of the surface fishery 3

+4 Results and Discussion ε

+4.1 Otolith sampling in 2011/12 6

+4.2 Age estimates for 2010/11 6

+4.3 Age distribution of the surface fishery 2001/02 to 2010/11

+5 Conclusions 14

+6 References 14

 Abstract 1

-Introduction 1

-Methods 2

-Otolith sampling in 2010/11 2

-Direct ageing for 2009/10

-Age distribution of the surface fishery

-Results and Discussion

-Otolith sampling in 2010/11 6

-Age estimates for 2009/10 7

-Age distribution of the surface fishery 2001/02 to 2009/10 8

-Conclusions 14

-Acknowledgements 14

-References 14

-Abstract

-Australia continued to collect and archive otoliths from SBT caught by the Australian surface fishery, CSIRO tagging operations, and the recreational fishery during the 2010/11 fishing season.
-Age was also estimated for 100 SBT caught by the surface fishery in the 2009 10 fishing season.
-In 2010, the proportions at age of SBT caught in the Australian surface fishery were estimated for the 2001/02 to 2008/09 seasons using three methods - the standard age-length-key (ALK), the M&B method with known growth, and the M&B method with unknown growth.
-This has now been updated to include the 2009/10 season.
+Australia continued to collect and archive otoliths from SBT caught by the Australian surface fishery during the 2011/12 fishing season.
+Age was also estimated for 100 SBT caught by the surface fishery in the previous fishing season (2010/11), and the proportions-at-age of SBT caught in the fishery was estimated using three methods - the standard age-length-key (ALK), the M&B method (Morton and Bravington, 2003) with known growth, and the M&B method with unknown growth.
 The work highlights the need for further discussion within the CCSBT regarding the technical details of how the direct age data will be incorporated into the stock assessment model.

-Introduction
+Introduction 2